 As you can imagine, with so many options, there is a wide range of possible costs for tooth replacement.
 We’ve already discussed that dental implants can cost up to $4,500 per implant.
 That means that you could spend as much as $40,000 for a full set of implants if the damage is extensive.
 Dentures are much more affordable, costing around $2,500 for a set.
 Of course, the overall cost out of your pocket may depend on what your insurance provider covers.

-If you have lost a tooth or you think you might need a tooth extracted and replaced contact Dr. Kate Brayman for dental assessment, one of the best implant dentists for tooth replacement on Long Island.
+If you have lost a tooth or you think you might need a tooth extracted and replaced contact Dr. Kate Brayman’s dental office for assessment, one of the best implant dentists for tooth replacement on Long Island.
 She will let you know if you’re a good candidate for this restorative dentistry procedure.
-We’re proudly serving the residents of Woodbury, Syosset, Oyster Bay, Huntington, Melville, and Plainview.
+Our dental office is proudly serving the residents of Woodbury, Syosset, Oyster Bay, Huntington, Melville, and Plainview.